 AN ADULT STUDENT WHO TAKES LONG-DISTANCE LESSONS ONLINE VIA VIDEO CHAT WITH ANDY WASSERMAN: Andy, I want to thank you for the time we've spent together at the piano.
 I've enjoyed listening to the audio I record to document our weekly lessons while driving my car each day.
 You're really a gifted teacher and although I’m one of your new students, you have given me a sense of calm, confidence and excitement when playing the piano and/or composing.
-I'm very thankful to have been exposed to both you and George Russell’s “Lydian Chromatic Concept of Tonal Organization.”
+I'm very thankful to have been exposed to both you and George Russell’s “Lydian Chromatic Concept of Tonal Organization.
+(The LCCOTO)”

-The accelerated progression in piano ability and personal growth that Emily has enjoyed is attributable to Andy’s unique and effective approach to music instruction and his love for his calling in life, to awaken within individuals the mindful and soulful benefits that music brings to each of us, its qualities that unite us.
+The accelerated progression in piano ability and personal growth that our daughter has enjoyed is attributable to Andy’s unique and effective approach to music instruction and his love for his calling in life, to awaken within individuals the mindful and soulful benefits that music brings to each of us, its qualities that unite us.
 I studied piano formally for 17 years and continue to play actively.
-Day to day, I’m amazed at how far Emily progresses with her confidence and desire to learn more and enjoy more within music.
+Day to day, I’m amazed at how far she progresses with her confidence and desire to learn more and enjoy more within music.
 Week to week, I hear the amazing connections that Andy makes between music genres (classical, jazz, pop, Broadway).
 We are grateful for the way he customizes his instruction to each student’s interest and ability, and we’re thankful for the mentorship that he extends to his students through his personal philosophy and music pedagogy.
-It’s wonderful to hear Emily play solo, but an added blessing to hear her play duets with her instructor.
-I’m grateful to share in Emily’s study and play duets with her in between lessons.
+It’s wonderful to hear our daughter play solo, but an added blessing to hear her play duets with her instructor.
+I’m grateful to share in her study and play duets with her in between lessons.

 As an in-home instructor, we appreciate Andy’s timeliness, his reliability, and his flexibility when schedules “collide”.
 We feel that we receive a tremendous value for our tuition in that Andy provides customized music materials which have created a wonderful repertoire of musical pieces that a student can visit as much as he or she wishes.
 It’s an honor for us to esteem and endorse Mr. Wasserman as a truly unique and beloved music instructor.”